Mulperi/angular-handbook/README.md

     })
     export class DataService {}

 When Angular creates an instance of a component, it checks the component constructor function for what dependencies the component needs.
-This is dependency injection.
+This is dependency injection: the component is depending on the service to be able to construct itself.

     @Component({...})
     export class AppComponent {